Headache Behind the Ear: Is It Serious?

 Each of these conditions has symptoms that are unique, but headaches behind the ear tend to appear on all three lists.

-Signs and Symptoms That Identify the Cause
+Pain Behind the Ears - Signs & Symptoms That Identify the Cause

 If you are experiencing a fever along with the headache, the signs may point to an infection of some kind, normally mastoiditis.
 If occipital neuralgia is the culprit, the pain that starts behind the ear, may gradually work its way to other areas of the head and neck.